-including occupational information in the last three years of general education; and publishing a handbook on the rights and duties of trainees and training staff, on the prospects of upgrading and promotion and on vocational guidance bodies. $^{\rm 25}$

-The Aktionplan embodied the recommendations of the Strukturplan and indicated the SDP's intention to increase the opportunities available for those leaving full-time schooling at fifteen.
-The proliferation of Federal Government reports, recommendations and reform programmes was continued by the publication in 1973 of the Bund-Länder-Kommission's (BLK) report, which was to have far-reaching effects on the structure of German education.
+including occupational information in the last three years of general education; and publishing a handbook on the rights and duties of trainees and training staff, on the prospects of upgrading and promotion and on vocational guidance bodies.
+25 The Aktionplan embodied the recommendations of the Strukturplan and indicated the SDP's intention to increase the opportunities available for those leaving full-time schooling at fifteen.
+The proliferation of Federal Government reports, recommendations and reform programmes was continued by the publication in 1973 of the Bund-Länder- Kommission's (BLK) report, which was to have far-reaching effects on the structure of German education.

-Federal and State Commission for Educational Planning Research or BLK had been formed under an amendment to and the constitution 26 in 1969, which led to the establishment of the BLK which consisted of seven members of the Federal Government with eleven votes and one representative each of the eleven Lander, each with one vote.
-The tasks of the commission were to prepare a longterm outline plan for the development of the Republic's entire education submit estimates of system and to the cost and recommendations to finance the plan.
-27 the introduction of the basic trade training year; the improvement of instruction in vocational schools;
+Federal and State Commission for Educational Planning The Research or BLK had been formed under an amendment to and the constitution26 in 1969, which led to the establishment of the BLK which consisted of seven members of the Federal Government with eleven votes and one representative from each of the eleven Länder, each with one vote.
+The main tasks of the commission were to prepare a longterm outline plan for the development of the Republic's entire education submit estimates of system and to the cost and recommendations to finance the plan.27 the introduction of the basic trade training year; the improvement of instruction in vocational schools; the alleviation of the teacher shortage; the improvement of in-plant and inter-firm training;